 Final payment of $999 due on February 1 (90 days prior to departure).

 to check availability, including your exact name as per your passport.

 We'll place a space on courtesy hold for you and send you a confirmation e-mail.

 Complete and return the trip application and waiver from the letter with your deposit per the instructions in your confirmation letter.

-Make your airline reservations to Havana AFTER receiving charter flight information.
+Make your airline reservations to Cuba AFTER receiving completing your application and deposit.